Josuto/monguito/README.md

 ## Description

-This project consists of an abstract database repository implementation in [NestJS](https://github.com/nestjs/nest).
-Inspired in [Spring Data](https://spring.io/projects/spring-data), an abstract repository provides the base for a consistent programming model for data access operations.
-It is aimed to enable enterprise application developers to easily and seamlessly build the database layer.
+This project consists of a lightweight abstract database repository implementation in [NestJS](https://github.com/nestjs/nest).
+The intent is to provide a simple base for a consistent programming model to perform data access operations.
+It is aimed to enable enterprise application developers to easily and seamlessly build their database layer.

 The project specifies a ```Repository``` interface that defines several common database access methods.
 The interface is meant to be implemented by classes that models a database repository technology e.g., MongoDB or MySQL.
 This project